x0rbl/piu-backup/README.md

 # Overview

-This is a very simple tool that allows players to save their scores on [https://www.piugame.com/](Pump It Up Phoenix) to a sqlite3 database.
+This is a very simple tool that allows players to save their scores on [Pump It Up Phoenix](https://www.piugame.com/) to a sqlite3 database.

 # Setup